jjak0b/ansible_farm/docs/examples/example_01_basic_deploy_and_connect/index.md

 # Disable key checking for all hosts, but we usually want this only on VMs
 host_key_checking = False
 ```

+Warning: The `host_key_checking = False` setting is equivalent to the `ansible_ssh_extra_args: '-o StrictHostKeyChecking=no'` variable.
+This ssh parameter is required to avoid that ansible pauses execution and prompts user to add the host to known_hosts.
+Oterwise this would happen every time ansible will attempt to connect to every new generated VM.

 ### Run